-INCOME DRIVEN REPAYMENT (IDR) PLANS PLEASE READ THIS IN ITS ENTIRETY INFORMATION CURRENT AS OF MARCH 2025 BUT SUBJECT TO CHANGE
+INCOME DRIVEN REPAYMENT (IDR) PLANS PLEASE READ THIS IN ITS ENTIRETY INFORMATION CURRENT AS OF MAY 2025 BUT SUBJECT TO CHANGE

 Income Driven Repayment (IDR) plans are designed to help borrowers who cannot afford payments with time-driven plans such as the Standard 10-year and Extended 25-year plans.
 Borrowers with high student loan debt-to-income (DTI) ratios often use IDRs to repay their student loans, as these plans provide affordable payments for most.
-This makes them ideal for many medical residents whose federal debt is significantly higher than their stipend income during training.
+This makes them ideal for many new graduates, especially medical interns and residents whose federal debt may be significantly higher than their income, especially during their training periods.

 NOTE: IDR is NOT an income plan, it is the umbrella name for multiple repayment plans based on income.
+So when you say you are apply for an IDR, you must specify which one.